 Software Compatibility- For software conflicts causing the violation error, you use trial and error method as in the hardware compatibility testing.
 Once you identify the software, uninstall it and restart your system to find out if the error persists.
 If this does not work out use the steps below:

-Press Windows Key and R button simultaneously, after opening Windows Run feature.
+Press Windows Key and R button simultaneously, after opening the Windows Run feature.

 Go to ‘Control Panel’ by entering it in dialog box, and press on ‘Enter’.